1773437610/Bubble-Tea-Ordering-System/README.md

 - 3.Click on the button Manage Order
 - 4.Select the preferred customization for you drink and click on Add Drink button.

 - **You can generate the second required action related to the user story "adding multiple Xs to a Y" by:**
+- 1.Click on the button Show All Orders on the top.
+- 2.Click on Add Order and select the order added.
+- 3.Click on the button Manage Order
+- 4.Select the preferred customization for you drink and click on Delete Drink button.

+- **You can generate the displayed all Xs in Y action by:**
-- Repeating the instruction for step 4 and the subset of Xs will be displayed on the right panel.
+- Repeating the instruction for step 4 multiple times and each time Xs will be displayed on the right panel.

 - **You can locate my visual component by clicking on Manage Order.**